flicker-studio/RimeEditor/README.md

 - Very accurate slicer box, and the parameters are very concise, the code logic is good.

   - Based on Ezy-Slice.
 A slicer box is generated based on some mathematical and linear algebra calculations, and the object pool framework is used.
-So far, slice is working very well.
+So far, slicer box is working very well.

     <p align="right">——2023.9.16</p>